qzq92/Gitlab_Airgap/README.md

   - '8060:8060' **NGINX health-check endpoint**
   - '8082:8082' **Sidekiq exporter (background job processor GitLab uses to asynchronously run tasks).
 Sidekiq requires connection to the Redis, PostgreSQL and Gitaly instances**

-### Note: Based on https://docs.gitlab.com/omnibus/package-information/defaults.html, the list ports for the exporters(Gitlab,Node,Redis,Psql and Sidekiq are enabled).

 ### Configure environment settings by GITLAB_OMNIBUS_CONFIG in docker-compose.yaml.
 Put 0.0.0.0 as IP placeholder for convenience, which also means all IPv4 addresses on the local machine.
 Refer to GITLAB omnibus webpage ref: https://docs.gitlab.com/omnibus/docker/README.html on the configuration needed for installing gitlab.
 The configuration defined in GITLAB_OMNIBUS_CONFIG affects the file /etc/gitlab/gitlab.rb in gitlab container.

+### Note: Based on https://docs.gitlab.com/omnibus/package-information/defaults.html, the list ports for the exporters(Gitlab,Node,Redis,Psql and Sidekiq are enabled).The "Create_CA" folder provides my self-signed certificates(expires until 2030) to enable the https protocol for Gitlab.
+By default, if https is enabled for GoHarbor, it would automatically route http request to https instead, assuming you are using port 80 and 443 for http and https port respectively.
+If you are not intending to enable https for Gitlab, no certificate is required and please rename the external url to http and remove nginx related entries under GITLAB_OMNIBUS_CONFIG